by Laura LeMoon

 Full decriminalization of prostitution is currently only present in the country of New Zealand via the Prostitution Reform Act, passed in 2003.
 The difference between full decriminalization and legalization is that full decriminalization removes penalties for X without any government regulation of X. Legalization, such as we have in the counties on the outskirts of Las Vegas, means removing penalties while also simultaneously providing government regulation, which also brings government interference.
 Many sex workers who have worked in the brothels of Nevada report unfair treatment and highly stigmatizing STI testing, while the customers are not required to show any proof of STI results.
 Additionally, workers in the Nevada brothels have a large chunk of their income taken away by “the house” in addition to the many fees and debts one incurs working at the brothels.
 For these reasons, most sex workers are not in favor of legalization but decriminalization.

-Seattle began adopting the partial decriminalization methodology in 2011.
+Seattle began adopting the partial decriminalization ideology in 2011.
 Most people may think that, upon first glance, shifting penalties to the sex buyers as opposed to prostitutes is a good idea; however, partial decriminalization has within it many endemic problems.
 One of the most glaring is the reduction in sex workers’ ability to keep themselves safe on the job.
 A recent law you may have heard of, passed in 2018, called Stop Enabling Sex Traffickers Act (SESTA for short) was championed by many political leaders, including Kamala Harris and Joe Biden, and signed into law by Donald Trump, who hailed it as a win against trafficking.
 At the same time that this law was passed, literally within days, the now-notorious Backpage website was also seized by the feds in a trafficking sting.
 Both of these efforts were made possible by the lobbying of highly powerful and moneyed nonprofit organizations, like Exodus Cry.
 These nonprofits are often based in evangelical Christian ideals that regard prostitution as a mortal sin and prostitutes as sinners in need of rescuing — or saving, rather.
 Needless to say, these organizations never make room for the idea that prostitution can be anything but trafficking — their position is that prostitution is inherently exploitative and therefore all prostitution is forced.

 After SESTA and the closure of Backpage, sex workers have been, by and large, in a very bad way.
 According to the San Francisco Police Department itself, directly after SESTA was signed, trafficking in the city shot up a whopping 177% and sex work became profoundly more dangerous overnight.
 This increased danger to sex workers — which continues as I write this — has multiple causes.
 One: The closure of Backpage left most sex workers in the lurch, with no way to make an income.
 This left sex workers unemployed, scared, and desperate.
 A desperate sex worker is, by definition, a sex worker who is in much higher danger of physical and sexual assault and is engaging in higher-risk sexual behaviors, like anal sex or condomless sex, than a sex worker who is not economically desperate.